yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Whiteboard design session/WDS trainer guide - Continuous delivery in VSTS and Azure.md

     **Potential answer**

     There is a learning curve with every quality gate added.
 Developers will need to do more automated testing locally to ensure code will pass the CI process.
 Working from master (or trunk) requires that developers really own the state of the build process.
 When the build is broken, fixing the build becomes the priority.
-This is another area where we slow down to go faster...with higher quality deliverable.
+This is another area where we slow down to go faster for a higher quality deliverable.

 ## Customer quote (to be read back to the attendees at the end)